BlockchainCommons/developer-web-site/_pages/envelope.md

 and Merkle-based selective disclosure.

-Blockchain Commons is currently working with multiple companies on the development and deployment of Gordian Envelopes via regular monthly meetings; [subscribe](https://www.blockchaincommons.com/subscribe/) to our announcements-only mailing list or join our Signal channel if you'd like to get involved.
+Blockchain Commons is currently working with multiple companies on the development and deployment of Gordian Envelope via regular monthly meetings; [subscribe](https://www.blockchaincommons.com/subscribe/) to our announcements-only mailing list or join our Signal channel if you'd like to get involved.
 You can also
 [contact us](mailto:team@blockchaincommons.com) if you'd prefer to get more information first.